Rtutorials/Rtutorials/README.md

 ### "Lost at Six Flags"

-A simulation that attempts to answer this question: If you lose someone, is it better if both people search for each other or if one searches and the other stays still?
+A simulation that answers this question: If you lose someone, is it better if both people search for each other or if one searches and the other stays still?
 The experiment, variable conditions, and results are presented here.

 <a href="Lost_At_SixFlags.ipynb">Notebook</a>
 <a href="Lost_At_SixFlags.html">HTML Form</a>